peterschlosser/msp-red-display-spi-share/README.md

 		* Bad `CS` Chip Select pin  Inspect and confirm.
 		* Missing `RST` pin.
 Many ILI9341 libraries treat the `TFT_RST` pin as optional, allowing them to be set to `-1`.
 Tests show in most cases, the MSP Modules need a definite hardware reset.
 Be sure this pin is connected to the MCU and configured in the display driver.
 		* Other SPI devices are selected blocking data lines.
 It is customary to setup the display first in the `setup()` method.
 We often do this, so we may display error messages to the display later in `setup()`.
 When the MCU first powers up, the state of the GPIO pins used as SPI Slave Selects may be indetermined, potentially floating HIGH or LOW.
 SPI `SS` pins are active LOW, so it may be possible in their LOW state, one or more SPI devices are active while the ILI9341 is being initialized.
 When an SPI device is selected, it may affect the `MISO` and `MOSI` pins.
 To resolve, initially set all the SPI `SS`  GPIO pins to OUTPUT mode and in a HIGH state, as early as possible in `setup()`.
 	* The SPI speed is too fast for display or wiring.
-Test as slower speeds to confirm.
+Test at slower speeds to confirm.
 Once the display appears to work, you can speed things back up and retest.
 		* Solo speed tests good at 40 MHz, but not when shared, or wired by bread board jumper wires.
 		* Shared at 35 MHz tests good with bread board.
 		* Arduino Uno R3 runs up to 4 MHz SPI speed.